-In 2008, about a decade after its original theatrical debut, writer-director Mark Christopher assembled a bootleg Director's Cut of the film with 45 minutes of never before seen footage and unofficially screened it at New York's Outfest around July-August 2008.
-This version reinstated the blatant promiscuity and bisexuality of Ryan Phillippe's character, as well as the film's core love triangle between Phillippe, Salma Hayek and Breckin Meyer which the Miramax studio forced him to cut from the original release.
+In 2008, about a decade after its original theatrical debut, Writer and Director Mark Christopher assembled a bootleg Director's Cut of the film, with forty-five minutes of never before seen footage, and unofficially screened it at New York's Outfest around July-August 2008.
+This version reinstated the blatant promiscuity and bisexuality of Ryan Phillippe's character, as well as the film's core love triangle between Phillippe, Salma Hayek, and Breckin Meyer which the Miramax studio forced him to cut from the original release.

-In February 2015, a 105 minute director's cut of the film, which includes over 30 minutes of footage from the original shoot which has never been seen in any previous cut, and deleting all but a few seconds of the studio-dictated reshot footage, was screened in the Panorama section of the 65th Berlin International Film Festival.
-Director Mark Christopher has claimed that this version will be released on DVD and digitally some time in 2015.
+In February 2015, a one hundred five minute Director's Cut of the film, which includes over thirty minutes of footage from the original shoot which has never been seen in any previous cut, and deleting all but a few seconds of the studio-dictated re-shot footage, was screened in the Panorama section of the 65th Berlin International Film Festival.
+Mark Christopher has claimed that this version will be released on DVD and digitally some time in 2015.

-Director Mark Christopher turned in his original cut in early 1998.
-Studio reaction to this rough cut was very positive, but two preview screenings in Long Island, NY proved disastrous.
+Mark Christopher turned in his original cut in early 1998.
+Studio reaction to this rough cut was very positive, but two preview screenings in Long Island, New York proved disastrous.
 Audiences complained that none of the characters were likable, and found much of the gay content uncomfortable.
 In particular, the kiss between Ryan Phillippe and Breckin Meyer yielded a negative reaction, with viewers complaining that neither actor seemed comfortable in the scene.
-Miramax head Harvey Weinstein ordered extensive reshoots to alter the plot, removing most references to Phillipe's character's bisexuality, expanding Neve Campbell's role as a love interest, and adding a new ending.
+Miramax head Harvey Weinstein ordered extensive re-shoots to alter the plot, removing most references to Phillipe's character's bisexuality, expanding Neve Campbell's role as a love interest, and adding a new ending.
 Ultimately, the film didn't fare better with critics or audiences, and Christopher's original cut became something of a legend among film enthusiasts.
-Bootleg copies of the director's cut circulated for years before an official announcement in 2015 of an official release.
+Bootleg copies of the Director's Cut circulated for years, before an official announcement in 2015 of an official release.

 This film was released in the same year as another disco movie, The Last Days of Disco (1998).
 Production of that film was accelerated in order to get it released before 54 (1998) which it beat to theaters by about three months.